Prof Madhav Aney

 Preparing students for the real word

-An influence that Associate Prof Aney did not expect to discover was his own influence on his students.
+An influence that Aney did not expect to discover was his own influence on his students.
 The ripple effects of teaching and its power to shape lives did not yet feel concrete to him as he had just entered academia.
 But after interacting with his students and learning more about their aspirations, he could not help but be filled with gratification in watching them graduate.

 “It makes me very happy—and grateful—to see many of my students go on to achieve great things including holding leadership positions and pursuing PhD programs,” he says.
 “At SOE, we constantly re-examine and update our curriculum to ensure that our students will be equipped with skills that make them job-ready.”

-Similarly, in his 13 years of teaching at SOE, Associate Prof Aney has continually renewed his course curriculum, including new research that might interest students, in the same way that economics interested him then as a would-be lawyer.
+Similarly, in his 13 years of teaching at SOE, Aney has continually renewed his course curriculum, including new research that might interest students, in the same way that economics interested him then as a would-be lawyer.